How to Buy a Home, Even if You Don’t Earn Much

 4. If You Want It, Carpe Diem

-If you’re committed to buying a house, you should buy a house.
-Especially for those on the lower end of the income scale in hot markets, if you hesitate, hesitate you may lose out on a home.
+If you’re committed to buying a house, you should buy one.
+Especially for those on the lower end of the income scale in hot markets, if you hesitate, you may lose out on a home.
 “If you find a home in your desired area and your price range, go for it,” says Modares.
 “Even if it means putting less down.
 That house might not be there next week.”

 Final Thoughts on How to Buy a Home

 Once you have the house, you can rent out a room or delay improvements until you pay off a certain amount of your new mortgage.
-It’s worse to entirely lose the house, particularly if prices are going up everywhere.

-Since everyone has a different financial picture and housing need, there’s no magic formula for how to buy a house on $45,000 a year.
+As everyone has a different financial picture and housing need, there’s no magic formula for how to buy a house on $45,000 a year.
 However, a good general plan for first-time homebuyers is to try to put down between 10 and 12 percent, get a conventional loan, and have enough in cash savings for closing costs and a separate emergency fund.

-When it comes to buying your home, remember it’s not just the space where your stuff lives, but the space where you’ll live.
+Remember it’s not just the space where your stuff lives, but the space where you’ll live.
 Make the best choice for yourself and for your finances.

 Sign up now for CentSai's latest.